Effective February 17, 2021

-Hospital patients, including those in the Emergency Department, will be allowed to have one designated visitor.
+Hospital patients, including those in the Emergency Department, will be allowed to have one designated visitor with the exception of patients under the age of 18.
+Those patients, under the age of 18, may have both parents or guardians if necessary.
 Obstetrical patients (labor & delivery) may have up to 2 designated visitors.
 To ensure the safety of our patients and newborns, these visitors cannot be swapped out.

 For patients not on our COVID Unit, upon admission, the patient will be asked to name their designated visitor.
 For patients on our COVID Unit, both COVID-19 positive and those awaiting test results, a designated contact person will be established for communication purposes.